ngalaiko/miniboard/README.md

   tls:          # if not set, plaintext http will be used
     key_path: "key.pem"  # path to tls key
     cert_path: "crt.pem" # path to tls certificate
+cors:
+  domains: ["example.com"] # list of domains to allow CORS from
 operations:
   workers: 10 # number of workers that execute longrunning operations
 users: